 Holidays in the Canary Islands–say hello to the sun

-So you can make the most of what's on offer in the seven Canary Islands, we suggest a travel plan with what's essential on each one.
+So you can make the most of what's on offer in the eight Canary Islands, we suggest a travel plan with the essentials of each one.
 We're thinking of a stay of at least two days on each island and we know it's not long enough.
 Make the most of magnificent international airport connections and get away to paradise for as many days as you can.

 The two main islands are Gran Canariaand Tenerife.
 We start off from these two because they have the main air and sea connections with the rest: Fuerteventura,Lanzarote,La Gomera,La Palma,El Hierro and La Graciosa.
 Discover how and enjoy.